open-edge-platform/cluster-extensions/README.md

 ## Overview

-Cluster Extensions are a collection of cloud native applications that facilitate the deployment of Edge Nodes in the Edge Platform.
+Cluster Extensions are a collection of cloud-native applications that facilitate the deployment of Edge Nodes in the Edge Platform.

 They support both

 - the baseline capability of the Edge Node as **base extensions** and
-- the optional additional the Edge Node as **application extensions**
+- the optional additional capability of the Edge Node as **application extensions**

 The base extensions are the minimum set of applications that are required to secure the Edge Node and provide the basic functionality of the Edge Node like observability, logging, monitoring, etc. These are listed in the